Liván Hernández: Montreal Expos / Washington Nationals (2003–2006)

 The following season, Hernández was selected to represent the Expos at the 2004 All-Star Game in Houston, Texas.
 This would turn out to be the first of two selections to the Midsummer Classic for Hernández during his career and the last All-Star selection for the Expos.
 Despite an 11–15 record, Hernández posted a respectable 3.60 ERA in 35 starts (20 of his starts were quality).
 His 255 innings pitched led all major league pitchers, while giving up just 234 hits, 86 walks, 26 home runs, and holding opponents to a .248 batting average.
 He struck out a career-high 186 batters (good for ninth in the NL) and threw nine complete games, including two shutouts.
 Hernández also won the National League Silver Slugger Award for a pitcher, hitting .247 with one home run and 10 RBI.

-Between the 2004 and 2005 MLB season, the Montréal Expos franchise, with Hernández in tow, relocated to Washington, D.C. to become the Washington Nationals.
+Between the 2004 and 2005 MLB season, the Montreal Expos franchise, with Hernández in tow, relocated to Washington, D.C. to become the Washington Nationals.
 Hernández started and won the first major league game in Washington since 1971, defeating the Arizona Diamondbacks 5–3 on April 14, 2005.
 In 2005, Hernández would once again lead the National League in innings pitched, as well as earn his second All-Star selection; along with reliever Chad Cordero, he was the first All-Star in the new Nationals' history.

 After the 2005 season, Hernández had knee surgery, and his performance in the first half of 2006 suffered.
 At the All-Star break, he had a 5.64 ERA, and opposing batters had been batting .308 against him.
 But over his last five starts with the Nationals, he had a 3.27 ERA with four walks and 23 strikeouts.

-Arizona Diamondbacks
+Arizona Diamondbacks (2006–2007)

 On August 7, 2006, Hernández was traded from the Nationals to the Arizona Diamondbacks for two young pitching prospects, Matt Chico and Garrett Mock.
 He made 10 starts with Arizona to close out the season, going 4–5 with a 3.76 ERA.

 Hernández struggled in 2007, finishing the season 11–11 with a 4.93 ERA in 33 starts.
 He led the majors in home runs allowed, with 34, and had the lowest strikeout-to-walk ratio in the Major Leagues (1.14).

-Minnesota Twins
+Minnesota Twins (2008)

 On February 12, 2008, Hernández signed a one-year, $5 million deal with the Minnesota Twins, including an additional $2 million for performance bonuses.
 Through July 20, 2008, Hernández led all Twins starting pitchers with 10 wins and 127 2/3 innings pitched.
 He was 10–6 with 5.29 ERA and 47 strikeouts.
 On August 1, 2008, Hernández was designated for assignment to make room for Francisco Liriano.
 At the time, he was 10–8 with a 5.48 ERA in 23 starts for the Twins.